 - undertake a review of the impact of the new training and resources.
 Timelines to be agreed by group

-It is estimated that it would take around 12-18 months for the group to deliver the actions outlined above.
+It was estimated that it would take around 12-18 months for the group to deliver the actions outlined above.

-The first meeting will take place early 2020.
-Meetings will be held monthly, with the final meeting taking place in 2021.
+The first meeting took place early 2020.
+Unfortunately, due to the COVID-19 pandemic, the work of this group was placed on hold.
+Meetings started again in December 2021 and will be held monthly, with the final meeting due to take place in 2023.

-SG officials will ensure that the Deputy First Minister and Cabinet Secretary for Education and Skills, Minister for Equalities and Older People and Counsellor Parry are kept up to date with progress of the GBV Working Group.
+Scottish Government officials will ensure that the Deputy First Minister, Cabinet Secretary for Education and Skills, Minister for Equalities and Older People and Counsellor Parry are kept up to date with progress of the working group.

 The Secretariat for the group will be provided by officials from the Scottish Government’s Learning Directorate.